RECOMMENDED PREPARATION AND BASIC SKILLS

 Anyone who has a VISA and needs extra time or facilities will take examinations in the C.A.T. and must bring in the appropriate paperwork at least 2 days prior to each exam (as per the instructions for the VISA and C.A.T.).
 Failure to do so will result in taking the examination in class with everyone else.

-The Final Examination will have 100 points on the material since the 3rd examination and 50 points of comprehensive questions.
+The Final Examination will have 100 points on the material since the 3rd examination and 100 points of comprehensive questions.
 If you learn as you go, the comprehensive section will be easy.
-If you don't learn the material either before each examination (poor grade), or after the examination (using the exam to see what you didn't know), then the entire last section will be difficult, not just the comprehensive.
-The course is cumulative in nature which means that to move to a new topic, the past topic(s) must be known.
+If you don't learn the material either before each examination (poor grade), or after the examination (using the exam to see what you didn't know), then the entire last section will be difficult, not just the comprehensive, because the course is cumulative in nature.
+This means that to understand a new topic, the past topic(s) must be understood.

+The quizzes on D2L are questions pertaining to each chapter assigned in the text book.
+Look only in that chapter for the answers.
 You have several days to several weeks to complete the online quizzes.
 Therefore, there is no makeup or extension.
 As soon as 5 PM of the day it's due is reached, D2L will turn the quiz off.
-If you put it off until the last minute and make mistakes, that is your decision.
+If you put it off until the last minute and make mistakes or have computer troubles, that is your decision.

-The reading assignment is given on the syllabus.
+The reading assignments are given on the syllabus.
 The day that the assignment is listed is the day BY which it should be read.

 To pass the course you will need a total average of more than 60%.

-Cell Phones: Cell phones should be silent in class.
+Cell Phones: Cell phones & electronic devices should be silent in class.
 If your "vibration mode" is louder than your ringer, just turn the phone off.

 Intro Meteorology Modules - Earth-Sun Geometry, Radiation, Climate Controls, Moisture, & Hurricanes.